akajuvonen/not-lispy/README.md

 - subtraction `-`
 - multiplication `*`
 - division `/` (note: since only integers available, this is floor division, i.e., `(/ 3 2) => 1`)

+User-defined procedures are supported, but at the moment there is only one global environment.
+Lack of local variable scope means procedure parameter names must not clash.
+This will be fixed in the next version.
+Example: `((lambda (x y) (+ x y)) 1 2) => 3`.
+Also, all procedures must be defined exactly `(lambda (parameters) (body))`, parentheses should not be omitted (no implicit lists).

 In addition, a basic repl is available through command `notlispy-repl`.
 You can exit by typing `(exit)`.